btzy/CS4212-compiler/Programming Assignment 3 Readme.md

 For example, the string "abcdefg" is stored as a 11-byte array "\007\000\000\000abcdefg", which is not null-terminated.

-Strings are stored this way so that we can determine the size of the string in constant time, which is helpful when doing string operations.
+Strings are stored this way so that we can determine the size of the string in constant time, which is more efficient when doing string operations.
 For example, we can do string concatenation in a single pass with this encoding, but not with the C-style null-terminated strings.

 ### String concatenation
 While string concatenation is a single IR3 instruction, it expands out to a moderately long sequence of instructions in ARM assembly, since we need to call `malloc` to allocate heap memory for the new string, then copy the data from the two existing strings into the new string.
 Such "routines" have to be written carefully and the registers that are clobbered are made known to the register allocator, so that variables that live past a string concatenation operation do not use certain registers.